 ‘Four H’s and Four T’s’

-So we aim to treat all of these during the resuscitation attempt, and then we know if it doesn’t work, then it likely isn’t a reversible cause.
+So we aim to treat all of these during the resuscitation attempt, while doing CPR and giving electric shocks where indicated, and then we know that if it doesn’t work, then it likely isn’t a reversible cause.

 Lack of oxygen causes the heart muscle to stop contracting- for example choking or suffocating.